-According to the latest report by IMARC Group, titled “Tuna Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2018-2023”, the global tuna market reached a value of US$ 11.4 Billion in 2017.
-Tuna is a saltwater fish which belongs to the Scombridae family and is found in the temperate and subtropical waters of the Mediterranean Sea, Black Sea and Atlantic Ocean.
-It is a rich source of vitamin B12, vitamin B6, niacin, proteins, minerals, omega-3 fatty acids, etc. The consumption of tuna offers a large variety of health benefits such as protecting the skin and kidneys against infections, promoting the growth and development of muscles, preventing inflammatory diseases, and improving blood circulation and metabolism in the body.
-Tuna is regarded as a delicacy in several regions of the world and is prepared by adding different flavors and textures.
+According to the latest report by IMARC Group, titled “Tuna Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2019-2024”, the global tuna market size was US$ 11.59 Billion in 2018.
+Tuna refers to a saltwater fish which belongs to the Thunnini tribe and is commonly found in the temperate and subtropical waters of the Mediterranean Sea, the Black Sea and the Atlantic Ocean.
+It provides essential nutrients including vitamin B12, vitamin B6, niacin, proteins, omega-3 fatty acids and several minerals.
+It also offers numerous health benefits such as averting the skin and kidneys from developing infections, encouraging the development of muscles, and enhancing blood circulation and metabolism in the human body.

-Rapid urbanization and international food trends have led to the development of new food preferences and habits among the consumers.
-For instance, the popularity of sushi worldwide has further increased the demand for tuna, particularly in new markets such as the Middle East, Central Asia and Latin America.
-Moreover, as a result of hectic schedules of consumers, fresh tuna trade has been surpassed by the consistently increasing demand for canned tuna and other ready-to-eat frozen and canned products as a result of hectic schedules of the consumers.
-These products also aid in easy transportation over larger distances and increase the shelf-life of tuna.
-Apart from this, rising production of processed tuna products helps in generating employment opportunities in the entire value chain including catching, processing and trade of tuna.
-Furthermore, due to growing environmental concerns among the consumers, a number of companies are offering Marine Stewardship Council (MSC) certified tuna which is captured and processed using sustainable methods.
-Looking forward, the market value is projected to reach US$ 13.7 Billion by 2023, expanding at a CAGR of 3.2% during 2018-2023.
+Rapid urbanization in confluence with international food trends has altered the current food preferences and habits of consumers.
+For instance, the increasing popularity of sushi around the world has catalyzed the demand for tuna, especially in new markets such as the Middle East, Central Asia and Latin America.
+Moreover, as a result of hectic schedules of consumers, fresh tuna trade has been surpassed by the consistently increasing demand for canned tuna and other ready-to-eat and frozen variants.
+This can also be accredited to the extensive shelf-life and ease of transportation of these products over larger distances.
+In addition to this, the increasing production of processed tuna products is aiding in generating employment opportunities in the entire value chain including catching, processing and trade of tuna.
+Apart from this, with the growing environmental concerns, numerous companies are offering Marine Stewardship Council (MSC) certified tuna which is captured and processed using sustainable methods.
+By 2024, the market is projected to reach a value of US$ 14.4 Billion, expanding at a CAGR of 3.2% during 2019-2024.

-- On the basis of type, the market has been segmented as canned, fresh and frozen tuna.
-Amongst these, canned tuna is the most popular product type, accounting for the majority of the total market as the fresh variants are relatively expensive.
+- On the basis of the product types, the market has been divided into canned, frozen and fresh.
+At present, canned tuna accounts for the majority of the total market as the fresh variants are relatively expensive.

-- Region-wise, Japan represents both the largest consumer and producer of tuna worldwide.
-Some of the other major producers include Indonesia, Philippines, Taiwan P.C., Republic of Korea and Spain are the other key producers, while the USA and the Republic of Korea are the major consumers of tuna.
+- Region-wise, Japan represents the largest consumer and third-largest producer of tuna around the world.
+Indonesia, Philippines, Taiwan P.C., Republic of Korea and Spain are the other key producers, while the USA and the Republic of Korea are the major consumers.

-- The competitive landscape of the market has also been examined with some of the key players being Thai Union, Tri Marine, Starkist, etc.
+- The competitive landscape of the tuna industry has also been analyzed in the report along with comprehensive profiles of the leading companies.

 IMARC Group is a leading market research company that offers management strategy and market research worldwide.
 We partner with clients in all sectors and regions to identify their highest-value opportunities, address their most critical challenges, and transform their businesses.